 In some orthodontic cases where patients have crooked or crowded teeth, patients are told they must have an extraction before their teeth can be properly aligned.
-In many circumstances that may be true, but oftentimes there’s another, less destructive, solution for patients through surgical orthodontics in Chicago, Oak Brook, and Park Ridge, IL.
+In many circumstances that may be true, but oftentimes there’s another, less destructive, solution for patients through surgical orthodontics in Oak Brook, IL.
 Surgically Facilitated Orthodontic Therapy, or SFOT, is an alternative orthodontic approach to managing dental crowding, malocclusion and is airway centric.
 Many patients may have a tooth extracted and teeth aligned during orthodontic treatment only to discover that their teeth relapse years later, they develop gum recession, or that they don’t have enough room for their tongue.
 Most of the time, the problem is not too many teeth for the jaw, but rather not enough jawbone volume to house the teeth properly.
 Using novel surgical techniques which our practice is a worldwide leader in, SFOT may be used to prevent tooth extractions, develop bone volume around the teeth, correct an improper bite (malocclusion), reduce the long-term risk of gum recession and develop more oral cavity volume compared to a traditional approach which involves extraction and retraction.
 In addition, evidence-based research has clearly demonstrated that SFOT reduces the amount of time spent in braces by over 50%.

 bone.
 The Foundation of a Smile